ignoreandfly/How-Well-Do-You-Know-Me-/README.md

 # How-Well-Do-You-Know-Me-
-It is a 5 question quiz, based on nodeJS to test how well do people know me.
+It is a 5 question quiz, based on basic Java Script to test how well do people know me.